cjams/whispertux/README.md

 ### Available Models

 Any [whisper](https://github.com/openai/whisper) model is usable.
 By default the base model is downloaded and used.
-You can download additional models from within the app settings.
+You can download additional models from within the app.

 ## System Requirements